 For further details, kindly visit the link: https://curriculum.eleducation.org

 We encourage Metropolitan’s students to read every day.
 Each student has their own RazKids account which offers leveled texts for listening and reading.
 For further detail, kindly visit the link Razkids.com

 Eureka math was written by a team of teachers and mathematicians who took great care to present mathematics in a logical progression from grade K – 12.
 This coherent approach allows teachers to know what incoming students already have learned and ensures that students are prepared for what comes next.
-When implemented faithfully, Eureka Math will dramatically reduce gaps in student learning, instill persistence in problem solving, and prepare students to understand advanced math.
+When implemented faithfully, Eureka Math dramatically reduces gaps in student learning, instills persistence in problem solving, and prepares students to understand advanced math.

 While many curricula and textbooks on the market today describe themselves as being ‘aligned” with the new standards, the content is virtually unchanged from the past.
 Eureka Math was developed specifically to meet the new standards and is the only comprehensive curriculum fully aligned with the standards for grades K-8, according to EdReports.org.

 KG2 Grade mathematics is about developing understanding of the following topics covered in each module during an 80-minute instructional block:

 Module 2: Two-Dimensional and Three-Dimensional Shapes